Guided Visualisation in Therapy – The Benefits Might Surprise You.

 Our sympathetic nervous system, or the ‘fight or flight’ response, is also triggered.
 This is why just thinking about something stressful can make our heart beat and our palms sweat.

-Visualisation is simply the opposite of this – by thinking of something going well, we can elicit a positive response from our body and lower our stress.
+Visualization is simply the opposite of this – by thinking of something going well, we can elicit a positive response from our body and lower our stress.

 A study at the university of Miami found that after thirteen weeks of guided imagery subjects showed a marked decrease in levels of cortisol, the ‘stress hormone’ that is linked to anxiety, fatigue and low moods.